reachbsr-EKA/admissibility-execution-control/README.md

 ### Evidence boundary

+This repository distinguishes artifacts and claims by evidentiary standing:

-- **EXTERNAL EVIDENCE** — independently issued or examined material
+- **EXTERNAL EVIDENCE** — independently issued, examined, or otherwise externally established material
-- **ENGINEERING RESULT** — implemented and behaviorally demonstrated system result
+- **ENGINEERING RESULT** — implemented and behaviorally demonstrated system result within a stated target
-- **FORMAL RESULT** — machine-checked result within the stated formal scope
+- **FORMAL RESULT** — machine-checked result within an explicitly bounded formal scope
+- **ACTIVE ENGINEERING FRONTIER** — implemented or developing engineering work whose complete public evidence surface has not yet been frozen
-- **STRUCTURAL INTERPRETATION** — downstream analysis or conceptual retyping
+- **STRUCTURAL INTERPRETATION** — downstream analysis, conceptual retyping, or structural synthesis
-- **HISTORICAL PROVENANCE** — earlier working material preserved for lineage
+- **HISTORICAL PROVENANCE** — earlier working material preserved to document research lineage
-- **OPEN RESEARCH** — active questions not yet part of the frozen core
+- **OPEN RESEARCH** — questions, hypotheses, prospective applications, or research directions not established by the frozen evidence base

+These categories are intentionally non-transitive.

+An artifact does not inherit the evidentiary standing of an upstream or downstream artifact merely because the two belong to the same research lineage.
+External examination, implementation, formal verification, structural interpretation, and open research each establish different things and must be evaluated within their own scope.

 ### Inspection boundary

 This repository is the curated public inspection surface.

-It contains the public evidence, structural notes, and milestone summaries intended for external review.
+It contains public evidence, structural notes, milestone summaries, historical provenance, and bounded descriptions of active or prospective research intended for external review.

-The complete Lean source is preserved separately in a private repository and is not part of the current public inspection surface.
-Claims about the Lean core here are therefore limited to the stated frozen milestone, version, commit, imported module set, and reported build/runtime status.
+The complete Lean source underlying the frozen finite semantic core is preserved separately in a private repository and is not part of the current public inspection surface.
+Claims about that core are therefore limited here to the stated frozen milestone, version, commit, imported module set, and reported build and runtime status.

+Active engineering may likewise extend beyond the artifacts currently exposed in this repository.
+Where a complete public evidence package has not yet been frozen, such work is identified as **ACTIVE ENGINEERING FRONTIER** rather than presented as an established **ENGINEERING RESULT**.

+Open research is presented only as research direction.
+Prospective applications, including navigation of large formal problem spaces, do not acquire the standing of established engineering or formal results merely by appearing in the same research lineage.

 ## Start here